- Rapid Reference 🚀

 - CT could show reduced attenuation at the periaqueductal gray matter and medial portion of the thalami.(32390125) There may also be contrast-enhancement.

 - MRI has a sensitivity of ~50% with a specificity of ~90%.(32390125) However, MRI may normalize within days of thiamine initiation.

 - Distribution of abnormalities:

-- Additional abnormalities can be seen in the putamen, caudate, splenium of the corpus callosum, dorsal medulla, pons, red nucleus, substantia nigra of the midbrain, cranial nerve nucleus, vermis, dentate nucleus, paravermian region of the cerebellum, fornix, and the precentral and postcentral gyri.(32390125)
+- Additional abnormalities can be seen in the putamen, caudate, splenium of the corpus callosum, dorsal medulla, pons, red nucleus, substantia nigra of the midbrain, cranial nerve nuclei, dentate nucleus, vermis and paravermal region of the cerebellum, fornix, and the precentral and postcentral gyri.(32390125)